-Market Square is located in the center of downtown Knoxville and provides a spectacular venue for special events, features two water play fountains and is adjacent to scenic Krutch Park.
+Market Square is located in the center of downtown Knoxville and provides entertainment, dining, shopping, and special events, features two water play fountains and is adjacent to scenic Krutch Park.

 Charles Krutch Park.
 504 Market Street.

-Krutch Park is a scenic 1-acre park with small water falls, a stream, and picnic tables located in the middle of downtown Knoxville, adjacent to Market Square, which has two water play fountains.
+Krutch Park is a scenic 1-acre park with small water falls, a stream, and picnic tables located in the middle of downtown Knoxville, adjacent to Market Square.
 Call 865-215-4248 to schedule an event in Krutch Park or Market Square Mall.

 Old City Historic District.
 The Old City specializes in shops and boutiques offering unique gifts, crafts, antiques, art and clothing; coffee shops, restaurants and nightspots.
 Located at the intersection of Jackson Avenue and Central Street, on the north side of downtown Knoxville.